specklesystems/speckle-docs-OLD/user/connectors.md

 ![desktopui-switch-cards](https://user-images.githubusercontent.com/7717434/106739209-c5dc6f80-6610-11eb-8625-01b19240c612.gif)

 On a Receiver card, receiving is as easy as pressing the blue "Receive" button.
+If you've never received the data before, the connector will fetch all the objects from your Speckle server.
+If you have already received some of the objects before, the process will be quicker as the objects will be fetched from your local cache.